28 Jan 2007 • Updated 25 Mar 2022

 Full CDW (with zero deductible) is unavailable if there are drivers on the rental agreement between 18 to 20 years and the Basic CDW deductible is doubled ($1,500).
 Failure to list any driver (including those who are between 18 to 20 year old) nullifies insurance coverage, thus making the renter fully financially responsible for any and all damages.

-Even though I’ve rewritten this page several times over the years and have tried to make it as simple as possible, the bottom line is it’s still insurance…but perhaps a knowledgeable and frequent poster’s view from TripAdvisor.com may help you see the main (monetary/hassle) differences more succinctly.
+Even though we’ve rewritten this page several times over the years and have tried to make it as simple as possible, the bottom line is it’s still insurance…but perhaps a knowledgeable and frequent poster’s view from TripAdvisor.com may help you see the main (monetary/hassle) differences more succinctly.

 Basic Collision Damage Waiver (CDW for short) limits the liability due to vehicle damages and/or theft and includes the Mandatory TPL.
 Purchasing inhouse CDW coverage clears the renters from filing (and the follow-up of) a claim to recoup the upfront damages paid.